-The Nevada Department of Transportation (NDOT), in cooperation with the Federal Highway Administration (FHWA), will improve Interstate 80 through the Carlin Tunnels area in northeastern Nevada.
+The Nevada Department of Transportation (NDOT), in cooperation with the Federal Highway Administration (FHWA), improved Interstate 80 through the Carlin Tunnels area in northeastern Nevada.

-The approximately $31 million project will improve close to two miles of Interstate 80 through the Carlin Canyon, located approximately seven miles east of Carlin and 14 miles west of Elko.
+The approximately $31 million project improved close to two miles of Interstate 80 through the Carlin Canyon, located approximately seven miles east of Carlin and 14 miles west of Elko.

-Repair and Upgrade Carlin Tunnels, Including New Lighting System
+Repaired and Upgraded the Carlin Tunnels, Including a New Lighting System

-The roadbed through the tunnels will be reconstructed, including roadway drainage and concrete around the tunnel entrance, and waterproofing and joint sealer will be replaced on the tunnels’ concrete access covers.
+The roadbed through the tunnels was reconstructed, including roadway drainage and concrete around the tunnel entrance, and waterproofing and joint sealer was replaced on the tunnels’ concrete access covers.

-In addition, the tunnel lighting system will be completely renovated with new light-emitting diodes (LED).
-The new lighting will utilize a sophisticated lighting control system which monitors and gradually dims or brightens lighting to best match outside ambient conditions.
-The new system will provide drivers enhanced visibility while transitioning from outside lighting to light conditions within the tunnels.
-The enhanced visibility is projected to increase safety as drivers will remain more self-assured of the road ahead and less likely to unnecessarily slow or brake.
+In addition, the tunnel lighting system was completely renovated with new light-emitting diodes (LED).
+The new lighting utilizes a sophisticated lighting control system which monitors and gradually dims or brightens lighting to best match outside ambient conditions.
+The new system provides drivers enhanced visibility while transitioning from outside lighting to light conditions within the tunnels.
+The enhanced visibility is projected to increase safety allowing drivers to remain more self-assured of the road ahead and less likely to unnecessarily slow or brake.

-Rehabilitate and Seismically Retrofit Eight Bridges Through Carlin Canyon
+Rehabilitated and Seismically Retrofitted Eight Bridges Through Carlin Canyon

-The project will enhance and retrofit eight I-80 bridges, four directly on each side of the tunnels and four to the east of the tunnels.
-The driving and approach surfaces of the bridges will be replaced, along with bridge rails and certain bridge joints for improved driving and seismic stability.
-The bridges will also be repainted.
+The project enhanced and retrofitted eight I-80 bridges, four directly on each side of the tunnels and four to the east of the tunnels.
+The driving and approach surfaces of the bridges were replaced, along with bridge rails and certain bridge joints for improved driving and seismic stability.
+The bridges were also repainted.

 Roadway Pavement Reconstruction

-The pavement leading up to the tunnels will be completely reconstructed to remove cracking and provide an enhanced, safer ride surface.
+The pavement leading up to the tunnels was completely reconstructed to remove cracking and provide an enhanced, safer ride surface.

 Intelligent Transportation Systems

-Roadway technology such as traffic cameras, road weather information systems, tunnel monitoring cameras, traffic flow detectors and ice warning system will be enhanced and connected via fiber optic cable.
+Roadway technology such as traffic cameras, road weather information systems, tunnel monitoring cameras, traffic flow detectors and ice warning system were enhanced and connected via fiber optic cable.

-- Enhance the interstate system and bridge and tunnel infrastructure for the safety and mobility of travelers and commerce
+- Enhanced the interstate system and bridge and tunnel infrastructure for the safety and mobility of travelers and commerce

-- Protect public tunnel, roadway and bridge infrastructure using efficient and responsible maintenance and preservation measures
+- Protected public tunnel, roadway and bridge infrastructure using efficient and responsible maintenance and preservation measures

-- Utilize Construction Manager at Risk (CMAR) construction method to provide a quality, innovative and cost and time-effective project
+- Utilized Construction Manager at Risk (CMAR) construction method to provide a quality, innovative and cost and time-effective project

-The I-80 Carlin Tunnels Project will utilize the Construction Manager at Risk (CMAR) construction method.
+The I-80 Carlin Tunnels Project utilized the Construction Manager at Risk (CMAR) construction method.
 The innovative construction method can improve constructability, expedite project construction and decrease costs by allowing the contractor to be involved in project design.
 With both a highly-qualified designer and contractor collaborating to develop the most effectively-constructed and innovative road project, time and cost efficiencies are maximized.
-In total, the construction method is estimated to reduce the project timeframe from 24 to 16 months.
+In total, the construction method is reduced the project timeframe from 24 to 16 months.

 Bicycle Access Improvements

-As part of the project, a bicycle path will be constructed to accommodate bicycle access along I-80.
+As part of the project, a bicycle path was constructed to accommodate bicycle access along I-80.
 Eastbound cyclists will exit I-80 at the East Carlin Interchange (Exit 262) to State Route 221.
-New wayfaring signage will guide cyclists south on State Route 221 and east on Chestnut Street.
+New wayfaring signage guidea cyclists south on State Route 221 and east on Chestnut Street.
 Eastbound riders continue on the detour road (old US-40) and cross under I-80 using the new bike path.
-Improved signage will direct westbound bicyclists to the detour road and around the tunnels.
+Improved signage directs westbound bicyclists to the detour road and around the tunnels.
 Westbound cyclists will use the existing ramps to exit and enter the interstate.